 Backpacking Jeju Island

 Most Koreans choose to vacation on Jeju Island.
 It’s definitely the top choice for honeymooners, but you don’t have to be a newlywed to enjoy a trip here.
-Jeju Island is for backpackers as well; you just have to know where to stay and what to do.
+Jeju Island is for backpackers as well; there are plenty of social hostels on Jeju Island to meet other travellers at.

-Home to South Korea’s tallest mountain, the longest lava tube in the world, plenty of sandy beaches, and some quirky theme parks, Jeju Island is a pretty epic place to visit.
+Home to South Korea’s tallest mountain, the longest lava tube in the world, plenty of sandy beaches, some quirky theme parks, and even some chill hikes, Jeju Island is a pretty epic place to visit.